Effective viscosity and elasticity in dense suspensions under impact: Toward a modeling of walking on suspensions: Introduction

-The structure of this paper is as follows.
-In Sec.
-II, we evaluate the viscosity and elasticity around the impactor, starting from the setup for the free-falling impactor simulation, the equation of motion of the impactor, the coarse-graining technique to obtain relevant fields and evaluate the behavior of the viscous and elastic force exerted on the impactor surface during the impact process.
-Here, we also treat the elastic force as a perturbation to the purely viscous floating model \cite{pradipto2021b}.
-In Sec.
-III, we describe the simulation setup for the foot-spring-body model and discuss the hopping motion of such a system to clarify the criterion for the hopping motion.
-In Sec.
-IV, we conclude our findings and discuss the future prospects of this study.
-In Appendix A, we describe the details of the coupled lattice Boltzmann method and discrete element method (LBM-DEM) used in our simulation.
-Finally, in Appendix B, we compare our simulation results with relevant experiments.
+This paper is organized as follows.
+In Sec. \ref{SecII}, we explain our simulation setup and evaluate the viscosity and elastic force acting on the impactor using the coarse-grained technique during the impact process.
+Then, we propose an empirical law for the elastic force.
+We illustrate that a perturbation theory in which the linear correction to the floating model \cite{pradipto2021b} is involved gives us a quantitatively correct result for the short-time behavior of the impactor.
+In Sec. \ref{SecIII}, we describe the simulation setup for the foot-spring-body model and present the hopping motion of such a system in order to clarify the criterion for the hopping motion.
+In Sec. \ref{Conclusion}, we summarize our results and discuss the future prospects of this study.
+In Appendix \ref{app:lbm}, we describe the details of the coupled Lattice Boltzmann Method and Discrete Element Method (LBM-DEM) used in our simulation.
+In Appendix \ref{app:exp}, we compare our simulation results with relevant experiments.
+In Appendix \ref{app:surf}, we describe the details of performing integrals on the impactor surface.
+Finally, in Appendix \ref{app:perturbation}, we present the details of the perturbation approach.